ikashnitsky/genus-2017/README.md

+# ATTENTION!
+Work in progres -- will be finished soon

 # Reproducibility materials for the paper
 >Kashnitsky, I., Beer, J. de, & Wissen, L. van.
 (2017).
 Decomposition of regional convergence in population aging across Europe.
 Genus, 73(1), 2. https://doi.org/10.1186/s41118-017-0018-2